Skip to Content

 – Canada, Mexico, Dominican Republic, Virgin Islands, Bahamas, Colombia, Costa Rica, Puerto Rico, Nicaragua, Sweden, Norway, Denmark, Germany, United Kingdom, Finland, Hong Kong, Peru, Spain, Poland, France, and Hungary.

-People often tell me that Coachella “changes their lives” or is a “once in a lifetime opportunity” or that it’s somewhat of a “spiritual experience.”
-These people are incredibly out of touch from reality.
-You know what literally changes your life?
-A diploma.
-You know how many people actually have the privilege of attending university in the entire world?
-1%.
-Kardashian watching is not and will never be considered a form of “spiritual awakening.”
-Sorry, it’s just not.
+People often tell me that Coachella “changes their lives,” is a “once in a lifetime opportunity,” or is somewhat of a “spiritual experience.”
+These people are incredibly out of touch with reality.

 But for the other 99% percent of the population who’s living pay-check-to-pay-check just trying “get by,” recognize that there are small financial decisions that make a difference.
 Plain and simple.